Avery2/xv6_memoryencrypt/README.md

 # Memory Encryption in xv6

 Project for my OS class 537.
-Enables memory encryption.
+Enables memory encryption for the xv6 operating system.

 # xv6